Dasharo/docs/docs/unified/novacustom/features.md

 ## Power switch watchdog

-In the rare event the Embedded Controller experiences a crash or gets stuck, the EC can be forcefully reset by simply holding the power button for more than 10 seconds.
+In the rare events where the Embedded Controller experiences a crash or gets stuck, the EC can be forcefully reset by simply holding the power button for more than 10 seconds.